 LASIK is a laser assisted surgery to correct vision problems like nearsightedness, farsightedness, and astigmatism by reshaping the cornea.
 The actual LASIK surgery only takes about 10 minutes per eye and is the most commonly performed laser eye surgery.
 You should see improvements in your vision almost immediately, with it eventually stabilizing over the next few weeks or months.

-While any surgery or procedure comes with a level of risk, however, LASIK is a very safe and effective procedure with minimal risks.
+While any surgical procedure comes with a level of risk, however, LASIK is a very safe and effective laser vision correction procedure with minimal risks.
 Temporary risks can include dry eyes and difficulty seeing at night.
 There are other risks that your eye doctor will discuss with you during your consultation, however, they are very rare.

 Most patients describe the sensation during LASIK as a slight pressure.
 At the start of the procedure, our doctors will apply numbing drops, so there are no injections involved.
 Depending on the patient, the doctor may have them take medication beforehand to help them relax.
 Most LASIK patients are back to regular routines the next day.

 The price comes down to the equipment and expertise needed to produce a safe and efficient process for vision correction.
 You can get your quote through our free consultation.
 Our initial consultation will include an eye exam and last about one hour.
-During the consultation, you will learn more about the LASIK process and be given the financing options available, like 0% financing for up to 24 months or payments as little as $99 with no money down.
+During the consultation, you will learn more about the LASIK vision correction process and be given the financing options available.

 Unfortunately, most insurance companies consider LASIK an elective procedure, and will not cover it.
 However, there are special circumstances in which insurance companies may make an exception, depending on safety requirements or medical conditions, so always check with your provider to see if there is anything they can do to help.
 Our staff is also more than happy to help by reviewing your insurance policy to see if there are any possible discounts for LASIK surgery.